PoetaKodu/pacc/docs/Actions/Build.md

 Your package most likely has one or many projects that you want to build.

-Use following command to build them all:
+Use the following command to build them all:

 ```
 pacc build